 The Golden Circle is without a doubt one of Iceland's top experiences.
-More than just one attraction, it’s a popular tourist route that encompasses several top sights.
-Here you’ll come across both historical treasures—like the site of the world's first parliament—and unique natural wonders formed from volcanic and geothermal activity.
+More than just one attraction, it’s a popular route that encompasses several top sights.
+Here you’ll come across historical treasures—like the site of the world's first parliament—and unique natural wonders formed from volcanic and geothermal activity.

 Since the Golden Circle is a must for most visitors to Iceland, we thought we'd take a few moments to explain what it is and why it's such a... well... golden experience.

 In loose terms, yes.
 The “circle” refers to the fact that this roughly 230-kilometre (140-mile) route is often done as a loop, starting and ending in Reykjavik.

 But if you were to map it, the shape looks more like a shark (which, by the way, is an old delicacy you can try in Iceland!).
 Of course, Golden Shark isn't as nice a name as Golden Circle.